Close in 10s

 2. In Accessibility, click on Visual effects.

-deactivate transparency and animation effects
+Disable transparency and animation effects through Windows 11 Settings

-🏆 Bravo!
-You’ve disabled the transparency and animation effects.
+1. Disable transparency effects and animation effects.

-Disable other visual effects
+Disable other visual effects via Advanced Performance Options

 1. Enter Windows 11 Settings.